 Living in a residential home (personal care only)

 If you feel that your relative’s care needs have changed, speak to the care home manager.
+If your relative simply requires new medication or a different level of personal care, the care manager should be able to arrange this quite easily.
 They can speak to the staff involved with your relative’s care to ask for their feedback.
-They can also reassess your relative’s needs to ensure that the care plan they have is still meeting their needs.
+They can also re-assess your relative’s needs to ensure that the care plan they have is still meeting their needs.
 If necessary, they can update your relative’s care plan to provide the extra support they need.